TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 |--------------------|---|----|----|---|---|---|---|---|----|--------|
 | Serpent Priestess  | 4 | 3  | 3  | 3 | 3 | 1 | 4 | 1 | 7  | 50     |

+# High Priestess of the Serpent - Ritual of the Scaled Servants

+## Updated Serpent Priestess Entry

+### Serpent Priestess - Wizard Level 1-4

+**Special Rules:**
+- Blades of the Ancients
+- Native of Lustria
+- Lore of Lustria (Wizards only)

+**Magic:**
+A Serpent Priestess is a Wizard who uses spells from the Lore of Lustria.

+A Serpent Priestess may be upgraded to:
+- Wizard Level 2 for +35 points
+- Wizard Level 3 for +70 points
+- Wizard Level 4 for +105 points

+A Wizard Level 4 Serpent Priestess may be upgraded to a **High Priestess of the Serpent** (see below).

+---

+## High Priestess of the Serpent Upgrade

+### High Priestess of the Serpent - +50 points

+**Requirements:**
+- Only available to a Serpent Priestess (Hero) at Wizard Level 4
+- Must be included in a 2000+ point army

+**Background:**

+The highest rank among the Serpent Priestesses, a High Priestess has mastered not only the magical arts of the Lore of Lustria but also the ancient rituals recorded on Slann stone tablets hidden deep within the temple ruins.
+These forbidden rites allow her to awaken and command the great beasts that once served the Old Ones as guardians and war-engines.

+Through days of chanting and ritual preparation, a High Priestess can perform the **Ritual of the Scaled Servants**, calling forth the descendants of creatures that remember the time when the Slann ruled Lustria.
+These ancient beasts recognize the authority carried in the Priestess's words and temporarily submit to the Amazon warband, seeing in them echoes of their former masters.

+However, this power comes at great cost.
+The ritual drains the Priestess's spiritual energy and requires rare sacred herbs and offerings.
+For this reason, only the most desperate circumstances warrant summoning these primordial creatures to war.

+---

+### Special Rule: Ritual of the Scaled Servants

+A High Priestess of the Serpent has performed the forbidden rituals to command the great scaled beasts that once served the Slann.

+If your army includes a High Priestess of the Serpent, you may include the following units in your army:

+**Special Choices:**
+- **0-2 units of Amazon Cold One Riders** (in addition to any already allowed)
+- **0-1 unit of Amazon Terradon Riders** (see new unit entry below)

+**Rare Choices:**
+- **0-1 War Stegadon of the Ancients** (see new unit entry below)

+These units count as Amazon units for all purposes and gain the **Native of Lustria** special rule.
+However, they do **not** gain the **Cold-Blooded** special rule (they are commanded by the Priestess's will, not naturally disciplined like true Lizardmen beasts).

+**Restriction:** If the High Priestess of the Serpent is slain during the battle, all units unlocked by this rule must immediately take a Leadership test at the start of each subsequent friendly turn.
+If failed, the unit becomes subject to **Stupidity** for the remainder of the game as the Priestess's control over the beasts weakens.